 How to apply:

-E-mail: 1) a cover letter to email@example.com indicating your interest in the position and the days and hours you are available; 2) a resume; and 3) a writing sample/translation sample (2–5 double-spaced pages; abstracts are accepted, Chinese to English translations are preferred) in Word or PDF format with the subject line "USALI Summer Internship: [Last Name, First Name]”
+A complete application should include: 1) a cover letter indicating your interest in the position and the days and hours you are available; 2) a resume; and 3) a writing sample/translation sample (2–5 double-spaced pages; abstracts are accepted, Chinese to English translations are preferred) in Word or PDF format.
+Please click this link to email your summer internship application to the U.S. Asia-Law Institute with the subject line "USALI Summer Internship: [Last Name, First Name]”.

 DEADLINE: May 2, 2016